Team

 E-Mail: Benjamin.Reimeir@uibk.ac.at

-Room: 221a (2nd floor, Academic Building for Technical Sciences)
+Room: 221a (2nd floor, Faculty of Technical Sciences building)

 Life and research

 After graduating from the HTL Innsbruck in 2011, specialising in structural engineering and construction technology, Benjamin began his bachelor's degree in economics at the University of Innsbruck.
 He wrote his bachelor's thesis in the field of population economics.
-In 2013, he also began a bachelor's degree in sports management.
-He then switched to pure sports science after completing his sports management degree.
-In 2017, Benjamin began the Master's programme in Sport Science at the University of Innsbruck.
+In 2013, he also began a Bachelor's degree in Sport Management.
+He then switched to pure Sport Science after completing the Sport Management programme.
+In 2017, Benjamin began his Master's degree in Sport Science at the University of Innsbruck.
 In the Exercise Physiology research group, he worked on several projects on the topic of arterial blood flow under active and passive heat stress.
-Benjamin is currently writing his Master's thesis in the field of neurophysiology and exercise science on the subject of postural control.
+Benjamin is currently writing his master's thesis in the field of neurophysiology and movement science on the subject of postural control.
 He is investigating in detail the transition from stable to unstable systems and how the human body perceives this loss of balance.

-Benjamin has been employed as a student assistant at the University of Innsbruck since 2016 and helps out both in teaching and at the Centre for Snow Research.
+Since 2016, Benjamin has been employed at the University of Innsbruck as a student assistant and helps out both in teaching and at the Centre for Snow Research.

 Publikationen